SAP Negotiations • Vendor Management

 +

-A perennial SAP compliance risk: indirect access — when non-SAP systems or external users use SAP data or functions indirectly.
-SAP's contracts require a licence for anyone or anything triggering SAP system processing, even without direct login.
+The single biggest compliance risk for most SAP customers: indirect access — when non-SAP systems or external users use SAP data or functions without direct login.
+SAP's contracts require a licence for anything triggering SAP system processing.
 SAP won a £54.5M judgment against Diageo in 2017 and pursued Anheuser-Busch for $600M for unlicensed indirect use.
-To address ambiguity, SAP introduced the Digital Access model in 2018, licensing nine document types (Sales Orders, Purchase Orders, etc.) created by external systems.
-Key guidance: identify all third-party applications, interfaces, and bots that read/write SAP data.
-Decide whether named user licensing or the Digital Access document model is cheaper for your environment.

-Rule of thumb: Traditional model may be cheaper with minimal third-party integration.
-Digital Access prevents huge compliance penalties in environments with heavy external platform integration (e-commerce, manufacturing systems feeding SAP).
+Rule of thumb: The traditional model may be cheaper with minimal third-party integration.
+Digital Access prevents catastrophic compliance penalties in environments with heavy external platform integration — e-commerce, manufacturing execution systems feeding SAP, IoT.

 Actionable Licensing Tips